-Contract-holder behavior assumptions encompass actions such as lapses, withdrawals, transfers, recurring deposits, benefit utilization, option election, etc. Contract-holder behavior is difficult to predict, and behavior assumptions can significantly affect the results.
-In the absence of relevant and fully credible empirical data, the actuary should set behavior assumptions on the conservative end of the plausible spectrum (consistent with the definition of prudent estimate).
+Contract holder behavior assumptions encompass actions such as lapses, withdrawals, transfers, recurring deposits, benefit utilization, option election, etc. Contract holder behavior is difficult to predict accurately, and variance in behavior assumptions can significantly affect the results.
+In the absence of relevant and fully credible empirical data, the company should set behavior assumptions as guided by Principle 3 in Section 1.B.

-In setting behavior assumptions, the actuary should examine, but not be limited by, the following considerations:
+In setting behavior assumptions, the company should examine, but not be limited by, the following considerations:

 - 1. Behavior can vary by product, market, distribution channel, fund performance, time/product duration, etc. - 2.
 Options embedded in the product may affect behavior. - 3.
-Options may be elective or non-elective in nature.
+Utilization of options may be elective or non-elective in nature.
 Living benefits often are elective, and death benefit options are generally non-elective. - 4.
-Elective contract-holder options may be more driven by economic conditions than nonelective options. - 5.
+Elective contract holder options may be more driven by economic conditions than nonelective options. - 5.
 As the value of a product option increases, there is an increased likelihood that contract holders will behave in a manner that maximizes their financial interest (e.g., lower lapses, higher benefit utilization, etc.). - 6.
 Behavior formulas may have both rational and irrational components (irrational behavior is defined as situations where some contract holders may not always act in their best financial interest).
-The rational component should be dynamic, but the concept of rationality need not be interpreted in strict financial terms and might change over time in response to observed trends in contract-holder behavior based on increased or decreased financial efficiency in exercising their contractual options. - 7.
+The rational component should be dynamic, but the concept of rationality need not be interpreted in strict financial terms and might change over time in response to observed trends in contract holder behavior based on increased or decreased financial efficiency in exercising their contractual options. - 7.
 Options that are ancillary to the primary product features may not be significant drivers of behavior.
 Whether an option is ancillary to the primary product features depends on many things, such as: - a.
 For what purpose was the product purchased? - b.
 Is the option elective or non-elective? - c.
 Is the value of the option well-known? - 8.
-External influences, including emergence of viatical/life settlement companies, may affect behavior. - B. Aggregate vs. Individual Margins
+External influences may affect behavior. - B. Aggregate vs. Individual Margins

-As noted in Section 1.E.2.i, prudent estimate assumptions are developed by applying a margin for uncertainty to the anticipated experience assumption.
-The issue of whether the level of the margin applied to the anticipated experience assumption is determined in aggregate or independently for each and every behavior assumption is discussed in Principle 3 in Section 1.B, which states:
+- 1. Prudent estimate assumptions are developed by applying a margin for uncertainty to the anticipated experience assumption.
+The issue of whether the level of the margin applied to the anticipated experience assumption is determined in aggregate or independently for each and every behavior assumption is discussed in Principle 3 in Section 1.B. - 2.

-"The choice of a conservative estimate for each assumption may result in a distorted measure of the total risk.
-Conceptually, the choice of assumptions and the modeling decisions should be made so that the final result approximates what would be obtained for the CTE amount at the required CTE level if it were possible to calculate results over the joint distribution of all future outcomes.
-In applying this concept to the actual calculation of the CTE amount, the actuary should be guided by evolving practice and expanding knowledge base in the measurement and management of risk."

 Although this principle discusses the concept of determining the level of margins in aggregate, it notes that the application of this concept shall be guided by evolving practice and expanding knowledge.
-From a practical standpoint, it may not always be possible to completely apply this concept to determine the level of margins in aggregate for all behavior assumptions.

-Therefore, the actuary shall determine prudent estimate assumptions independently for each behavior (e.g., mortality lapses and benefit utilization), using the requirements and guidance in this section and throughout these requirements, unless the actuary can demonstrate that an appropriate method was used to determine the level of margin in aggregate for two or more behaviors.

-C. Sensitivity Testing
+From a practical standpoint, it may not always be possible to completely apply this concept to determine the level of margins in aggregate for all behavior assumptions. - 3.
+Therefore, the company shall determine prudent estimate assumptions independently for each behavior (e.g., mortality lapses and benefit utilization), using the requirements and guidance in this section and throughout these requirements, unless the company can demonstrate that an appropriate method was used to determine the level of margin in aggregate for two or more behaviors. - C. Sensitivity Testing